 Footwear is fun!

 And not just for those of you with a closet full of designer shoes, but for any photographer who enjoys shooting a varied and interesting subject matter.
-Whether it’s smart office shoes or colorful fashion stilettos, shoes come in all shapes and sizes and genres, from high heels to platforms, tango shoes, kitten heels, ballet pumps through to loafers and running shoes.
-This means you have a wide scope for your imagination when it comes to art direction and your creative vision, which is good news.
+Whethadidas yeezy boost nfl jerseys cheap nike air max 90 mens on sale popular sex toys nike air jordan 11 cool grey authentic jersey nfl bengals jersey nike air max mens nike air max 90 men cheap sex toys best jordan shoes nfl football Human Hair Wigs custom design jerseys Lace Wigser it’s smart office shoes or colorful fashion stilettos, they come in all shapes, sizes, and genres, from high heels to platforms, tango shoes, kitten heels, ballet pumps through to loafers, and running shoes.
+This means you have a wide scope for your imagination regarding art direction and your creative vision, which is good news.

-The even better news is that in addition to being able to feed your creativity, there are still some hard and fast rules to footwear photography.
-These will make your life that little bit easier when creating a framework for your shoot and getting the best results possible.
+The even better news is that besides being able to feed your creativity, there are still some hard and fast rules to footwear photography.
+These will make your life a little bit easier when creating a framework for your shoot and getting the best results possible.
 Here’s our set of do’s and don’ts to help you formulate a plan and shoot amazing shoe photography.